YogeshMore24/YogeshMore24/README.md

 ### 📬 Contact

-Don't hesitate to contact me at [yogeshmmore.2412@gmail.com](mailto:yogeshmmore.2412@gmail.com).
+Please feel free to contact me at [yogeshmmore.2412@gmail.com](mailto:yogeshmmore.2412@gmail.com).
 I'm always open to discussing data science, collaborating on projects, or exploring new opportunities.
 ```

-This version includes emojis related to each section, making the profile more engaging and visually appealing.